Thibaut5599/Thibaut5599/README.md

 - **Master’s in Applied Mathematics** (Université de Lorraine) – Advanced skills in data science & Financial Mathematics : Completed in 09/2022

 ## Interested? 🤝
-If my profile resonates with you, feel free to explore my projects, connect with me on [LinkedIn](https://www.linkedin.com/in/thibaut-lanners/), or reach out directly via my email.
-Looking forward to connecting!
+If my profile resonates with you, feel free to explore my projects, connect with me on [LinkedIn](https://www.linkedin.com/in/thibaut-lanners/), or reach out directly via my email thibaut.lanners55@gmail.com.
+Looking forward to connecting !